yngvark/gclone-python/README.md

 # Gclone

+Gclone helps with cloning and creating repositories.

-Gclone consists of two commands:
+It consists of two commands:

 * `clonerepo` clones git repositores into a pre-determined directory structure, and then `cd`s into the cloned directory.
 * `newrepo` creates git repositories into a pre-determined directory structure, and then `cd`s into the directory containing the repository.